The Great Silk Road Adventure: Xi'an to Istanbul

 Breakfast, Lunch, Dinner

-Day 40 Kemaliye - Divrigi - Sivas
+Day 40 Kemaliye - Divrigi - Sivas: Discover the Invisible Religion of the Alevi

-Day 40 Kemaliye - Divrigi - Sivas
+Day 40 Kemaliye - Divrigi - Sivas: Discover the Invisible Religion of the Alevi

 Leaving Kemaliye this morning we first head south to the town of Arapgir, where we’ll visit a 700-year-old 'Cemevi' - a place of worship for Türkiye's Alevi community.
 Our visit will give us an insight into the religious diversity in Türkiye and the influence of the large, but almost invisible, Alevi faithful whose beliefs, way of life and forms of worship are very different to the orthodox Sunni majority.
 Leaving Arapgir we again head north back to the banks of the Euphrates, this time to visit the town of Divrigi with it's famous Great Mosque and Hospital complex (Darush-shifa), built in 1228 AD.
 The stonework and eclectic architecture of this building makes it one of the most significant buildings in Anatolia, now a UNESCO World Heritage Site.
 Finally we head north-west to the old Seljuk capital of Sivas to spend the night.